vertica/vertica-containers/one-node-ce/dockerhub.md

 docker-compose --file ./docker-compose.yml --project-directory <directory_name> up -d
 ```

-> Note: We are yet to test integration of this with other services.
-So, we do not have more information on network setup.
+> **Note**: We have not tested this integration, so we do not have network setup recommendations.

 ## License: